miklevin/MikeLev.in/_posts/2024-10-03-notebooks-to-fasthtml.md

 sure, but a ton of stuff I'm doing here is.
 I'm feeling emboldened by AI and DHH.
 While none of this is Ruby on Rails, it does invoke it's spirit a bit.
 The whole no-build mindset, for example.

+## Starlette Handles Routing and WebSocket Integration in FastHTML

 Okay, so long-running requests.
 FastHTML is built on Starlette.
 Starlette is to FastHTML what Werkzeug is to Flask.
 It handles what the industry has come to